Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

 Read the full review: Beyerdynamic Soul Byrd

-They have the same powerful and dynamic sound you hear in the wired version.
+They have the same powerful and dynamic sound you'll hear in the wired version.
 You also get an impressive sense of clarity and detail for the money with the Momentum Frees carving out bass, mids and highs with expert precision.
+Try them and set yourself Free.

 Read the full review: Sennheiser Momentum Free